microsoft/pyright/specs/dataclass_transforms.md

     # describe default value
     is_paid_hourly: bool = True

-    # Field with inferred type and simple initializer to
+    # Not a field (but rather a class variable) because type annotation
-    # describe default value
+    # is not provided.
     office_number = "unassigned"
 ```